MikeyShechter/Papers/README.md

 - In contrastive learning we want to sample *good* negative samples.
 - They develop an unsupervised sampling method for selecting hard negative samples.
 - The idea is to sample negative samples that their representation is currently very similar to the anchor representation and their label is different from the anchor.
-- They use an importance sampling technique that enables them to sample the usual way (at random) while TODO
+- They use an importance sampling technique that enables them to sample the usual way (at random) while not adding any computational overhead.

 ### Notations